Table of Contents[Hide][Show]

-Coconut oil has a wide array of health benefits, hair and skin uses, and uses around the home.
-I was using it a decade ago before it became popular and widely available in grocery stores.
+Coconut oil has a wide array of health benefits, hair and skin uses, and purposes around the home.
+I starting using it a decade ago before it became popular and widely available in grocery stores.

 These are some of the reasons why I love it:

 This tropical oil is beneficial in many ways:

 - For hair: This nourishing oil has been used for centuries in hair and its unique fat composition makes it especially beneficial for certain hair types.
 Use it as a hair mask, hot oil treatment, or in homemade hair products.

 - To moisturize and nourish skin: The same properties make coconut oil great for skin as well.
 Many people like to use it as a natural moisturizer.
 Its natural antioxidant properties make it great for stopping wrinkles and skin irritation.